runonbitcoin/walleteering/guide/01-background.md

 Run requires two sets of keys to use:

-* The **owner** is the account that stores the user’s jigs and code.
+* The **owner** is the account that stores the user’s jigs and code

-* The **purse** is the account that pays for a token transaction, most commonly its miner fees.
+* The **purse** is the account that pays for a transaction's miner fees

 When learning Run, users learn they can specify these accounts as private keys:

     new Run({ owner: '<owner key>', purse: '<purse key>' })

 But that's not the full story.
-Run actually treats accesses two accounts through APIs.
+Run actually accesses these two accounts through APIs.
 It never *needs* to see the private keys.
-See, an owner is just an implementation of the `Owner API`, and a purse is just an implementation of the `Purse API`.
+An owner is just an implementation of the `Owner API`, and a purse is just an implementation of the `Purse API`.
 When the user specifies private keys like above, Run turns these into instances of `LocalOwner` and `LocalPurse` that implement these APIs.
 You'll find the APIs documented in the API Reference section of the Run docs.

 By implementing these APIs, a wallet can store the keys securely in an iframe or on a backend, sign everything there, and send signed transactions back to Run over a secure channel.

 ## How Run Builds a Transaction

-To grasp how these APIs are accessed, it's useful to walk through a couple examples.
+To grasp how these APIs are used in Run, it's useful to walk through two examples.

 When you type: